JesacaLin/JesacaLin/README.md

   <br>
   <br>

-- 🐯 I’m currently working on an interview prep platform for devs: [Dev Kitty](https://github.com/JesacaLin/dev-kitty)
+- 🐯 My current passion project is Dev Kitty, a full stack interview prep application for fellow developers. 👉 [Here](https://github.com/JesacaLin/dev-kitty)

-- 📚 I’m currently learning TypeScript and React.
+- 📚 At the moment I'm learning TypeScript and React.

-- ❓ Ask me how my HackerRank 30 Days of Code journey is going.
+- ❓ Ask me how my HackerRank 30 Days of Code journey is going...
+Please bring popcorn!

 - ⚡ Fun fact: I have wilderness survival training.
-Let me know if you need a campfire!
+Let me know if you ever need a campfire!

 <br/>